Skip to Content

 MSW races are the protected maidens — no one can claim your horse out of them, and the fields are packed with well-bred youngsters from big barns taking their first swings.
 I use MSW when I genuinely believe a horse can develop into at least an allowance runner and I do not want to risk losing him before I find out.
 Maiden claiming races are the honest alternative.
 When I drop a horse into a maiden claimer at Delta Downs or Evangeline, I am saying: I am willing to trade this horse at this price in exchange for finding easier company and a better shot at a win.

-For a deeper breakdown of how maiden races work, how fields are structured, and what makes an MSW field different from a maiden claimer field, see our complete guide to maiden races.
-Before I ever enter a maiden, I also factor in distance and surface, because those interact directly with class.
-If a horse is bred to sprint and working sharp, I aim for a shorter maiden at five or six furlongs and make sure the surface sets him up to show his best instead of fighting conditions he is not built for.
+For a deeper breakdown of how maiden races work, how fields are structured, and what makes an MSW field different from a maiden claimer field, see the complete guide to maiden races.
+Before I ever enter a maiden, I also factor in distance and surface — if a horse is bred to sprint and working sharp, I aim for a shorter maiden at five or six furlongs and make sure the surface sets him up to show his best instead of fighting conditions he is not built for.

-Maiden race field breaking from the gate at Fair Grounds — MSW horses test raw talent against future allowance runners
+Maiden race field breaking from the gate at Fair Grounds — MSW horses testing raw talent against future allowance runners

-Maiden races test raw talent — where MSW prospects face off against future allowance runners.
+Maiden races test raw talent — where MSW prospects face future allowance runners.
 The gap between these two types of maidens is one of the widest in racing.

 When a horse drops in class, the question is whether it is a calculated move or a distress signal.
 The answer lives in the size of the drop, the direction of the move, and — most importantly — what the work tab says before that race.